dafny-lang/dafny/docs/HowToFAQ/ERROR_Covariance.md

 for some type name `T` arises when a value is trying to be converted to a `T`, which is a subset type, and the value cannot be proved to satisfy the predicate that defines the subset type.

-This is pretty clear when one is trying to assign, say an `int` to a nat, but is more complex when using generic types,
+This is pretty clear when one is trying to assign, say an `int` to a `nat`, but is more complex when using generic types.

 This example
 ```dafny